Responsibilities for authorised booking services

 Education and compliance

-To assist booking services understand and meet their safety duties and safety standards, DoT will be conducting audits.
-Prior to the initial audit, the ODBS will be offered an advisory visit where DoT Education and Compliance Officers will answer any questions the ODBS has about its obligations and what to expect in the audit.
+To assist booking services to understand and meet their safety duties and standards, DoT will be conducting advisory visits and audits.
+During an advisory visit DoT Education and Compliance Officers will talk through the safety obligations and authorisation conditions detailed in the Act and Regulations, provide support to booking services to understand how to meet their obligations and answer any questions the ODBS may have.

-DoT have released a suite of resources to assist booking services to meet their safety duties and safety standards, including:
+DoT have released a suite of resources to assist booking services to meet safety duties and standards, including: